Keerthireddy-maddur/Tech-Layoff-Trends-2021-2023/README.md

 These companies topped the charts for the highest total layoffs, with Amazon leading the way with 18,150 layoffs over the last three years.

 ## Key Takeaways & Lessons Learned
--This analysis reveals an important lesson—businesses must prioritize more than just securing funding.
+- This analysis reveals an important lesson—businesses must prioritize more than just securing funding.
 It’s essential to build sustainable business models, implement adaptable workforce strategies, and ensure market resilience.
 Companies that focus on financial sustainability and strategic workforce planning are more likely to weather future challenges and emerge stronger.

--The layoff crisis of 2023 underscores the need for companies to not only innovate but also to plan effectively for long-term success.
+- The layoff crisis of 2023 underscores the need for companies to not only innovate but also to plan effectively for long-term success.
 Companies that understand the importance of building a robust and adaptable workforce will be better equipped to navigate uncertainty and sustain growth in a constantly evolving market.